- New Attendees

 ACM Gordon Bell Prize

 The Gordon Bell Prize is awarded each year to recognize outstanding achievement in high performance computing.
 The award tracks the progress over time of parallel computing, with particular emphasis on rewarding innovation in applying high-performance computing to applications in science, engineering, and large-scale data analytics.
 Prizes may be awarded for peak performance or special achievements in scalability and time-to-solution on important science and engineering problems.
 The award is administered by ACM, and includes a $10,000 cash prize.
 For more information, visit the ACM Gordon Bell Prize page.
-The deadline for submissions is Friday, May 3, 2013.
+Submissions closed Friday, May 3, 2013.

-Submissions for the 2013 ACM Gordon Bell Prize are open.
+Submissions for the 2013 ACM Gordon Bell Prize are closed.

 IEEE-CS Seymour Cray Computer Engineering Award

 The Seymour Cray Computer Engineering Award recognizes innovative contributions to HPC systems that best exemplify the creative spirit of Seymour Cray.
 Nominations that recognize the design and engineering and intellectual leadership in creating innovative and successful HPC systems are especially solicited.
 The award includes a $10,000 honorarium.
-The deadline for nominations is Monday, July 1, 2013.
-For more information, including the nomination form for the 2013 award, visit the IEEE-CS Seymour Cray Award page.
+Nomination submissions closed Monday, July 1, 2013.
+For more information, visit the IEEE-CS Seymour Cray Award page.

-Nominations for the IEEE-CS Seymour Cray Award are open.
+Nominations for the IEEE-CS Seymour Cray Award are closed.

 IEEE-CS Sidney Fernbach Memorial Award

 The Sidney Fernbach Memorial Award honors innovative uses of HPC in problem solving.
 Nominations that recognize creation of widely used and innovative software packages, application software and tools are especially solicited.
 A certificate and $2,000 honorarium are given to the winner.
-The deadline for nominations is Monday, July 1, 2013.
-For more information, including the nomination form for the 2013 award, visit the IEEE-CS Sidney Fernbach Award page.
+Nomination submissions closed Monday, July 1, 2013.
+For more information, visit the IEEE-CS Sidney Fernbach Award page.

-Nominations for the IEEE-CS Sidney Fernbach Award are open.
+Nominations for the IEEE-CS Sidney Fernbach Award are closed.

 ACM/IEEE-CS Ken Kennedy Award

 The Ken Kennedy Award recognizes substantial contributions to programmability and productivity in computing and substantial community service or mentoring contributions.
 The award honors the remarkable research, service, and mentoring contributions of Ken Kennedy and includes a $5,000 honorarium.
-The deadline for nominations is Monday, July 1, 2013.
+Nomination submissions closed Monday, July 1, 2013.
 Information about the Ken Kennedy Award is available at: ACM/IEEE-CS Ken Kennedy Award page

-Nominations for the ACM/IEEE-CS Ken Kennedy Award are open.
+Nominations for the ACM/IEEE-CS Ken Kennedy Award are closed.

 ACM/IEEE-CS George Michael Memorial HPC Ph.D.
 Fellowship